syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/225_Amazon-s3/000_amazon_s3_options.md

 |Type:|   integer|
 |Default:|           8|

-*Description:* The number of {{ site.product.short_name }} worker threads that are used to upload data to S3 from this destination.
+*Description:* The number of {{ site.product.short_name }} worker threads that are used to upload a single object to S3 from this destination, meaning the S3 destination uses a maximum of `max-pending-uploads() * upload-threads()` threads for uploading.

 ## url()